From Seed to Shop

 On a winter’s day steam can be seen rising from the beds as the warmer spring water meets the cold air.
 On these days, the watercress characteristically “ducks its head” close to the water to keep warm.

-When the watercress is ready for harvesting, highly specialised harvesting machines cut up to three tonnes of watercress an hour.
+When the watercress is ready for harvesting, highly specialised harvesting machines cut up to three tonnes a hour.